jpecquais/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Ambisonic_transcoding.md

 ## Default transcoding
 When patching an HOA or B-Format input to a source, or a HOA room to a channel-based output, a transcoder will be automatically inserted.
 This transcoder will, by default, be set to the Ring or Sloane speaker arrangement corresponding to the HOA order, and, will select an AllRad decoder.

 > Ring and Sloane are uniform setups which are recommended for optimized transcoding.
-I will guarantee a precise localization, in particular when transcoding an ambisonic input in order to use it in a room.
+It will guarantee a precise localization, in particular when transcoding an ambisonic input in order to use it in a room.

+## Basic rules of thumb when transcoding ambisonic to speaker

+### Ambisonic order and number of speakers

+There is a direct link between the ambisonic order and the number of speaker we want to use. **There must always be at least as many speaker as ambisonic channels**.
+For exemple, first order ambisonic encapsulate 4 channels and second order ambisonic encapsulate 9 channels.
+So, we should use first order ambisonic for 3D speaker array up to 8 speakers, then move on to order two.
+We could still use order 2 until our speaker array goes up to use more than 15 speakers.
+We can apply the way of thinking up to the 7th order ambisonic.

+### How to handle multiple rendering from a single ambisonic room

+A exemple of ambisonic workflow would be to use one seventh order room, and then, decode it to the desired speaker array.
+As we said before, to do so, we need to adapt the ambisonic order depending on the number of speaker.
+It possible to do so by editing the order of the input stream in the master transcoder.
+When done, higher order channels will not affect the rendering.

+In the same fashion, you sould use 2D transcoder when transcoding to a 2D speaker layout.

+### Using an ambisonic source in a channel based room

+Sending an ambisonic source, like an A-format microphone, into a channel base is quite simple.
+We simply need an input transcoder using the speaker array of the target room as its output stream format.
+Once done, you should set the input stream format according to selected speaker array.

+In most case, Energy-preserving is the recommanded method when decoding ambisonic stream on non homogeneous speaker arrays.

+### Using an ambisonic source in an ambisonic room

+Sending an ambisonic source, like a A-format microphone, into an ambisonic room can be done by using a specific transcoder setting.
+To do so, we should set the transcoding method to "projection", and use a sloan uniform speaker array according to the ambisonic order.
+For first order ambisonic, we should use a sloan-4 speaker array.

+This way we can benefit from the SPAT Revolution reverb engine on an ambisonic source, inside an ambisonic room

 ## Transcoding method